Common Causes of Neck and Shoulder Pain

-Whiplash also doesn’t just cause pain in the neck and shoulders and other symptoms could also be experienced, such as feeling dizzy, having a headache of overall stiffness in your neck and shoulders.
+Whiplash also doesn’t just cause pain in the neck and shoulders, other symptoms could also be experienced, such as feeling dizzy, and having a headache or overall stiffness in your neck and shoulders.
 The recovery period varies from individual to individual; for some, it can take only a week, or last as long as a few months, depending on the extent of the injury as well.

 Physiotherapy treatment should be sought after the swelling has subsided in order for a faster recovery process.
 Firstly, there is spasming in the neck muscles to try to protect damaged structures/tissue, and if left unattended it could result in chronic pain and stiffness in the neck.

 Proprioception is one key component in dealing with whiplash injuries as patients tend to experience diminished proprioceptive feedback into the neck.
 This means they are not sure of how their neck is moving in space.
 As such, this can predispose them to further injuries as well as episodes of headaches and dizziness.

 Poor posture can lead to a number of health problems, shoulder and neck pain included.
 This is because a bad form can add unnecessary strain on your muscles and ligaments, especially around your shoulders and neck.

 Regular exercise has been proven to help improve posture as well as muscle tone.
 Don’t forget to stretch every now and then while working as well, especially if you’re in front of a desk for many hours every day.

 If your neck and shoulder pain aren’t showing any signs of going away anytime soon, you should visit a clinic that offers private physiotherapy in Singapore.
 You will benefit from getting your condition assessed by a medical professional with a proper treatment plan to guide you along.